Thumindu Dodantenna

-Thumindu Dodantenna (තුමිඳු දොඩන්තැන්න) is an actor in Sri Lankan cinema, theater and television.
+Thumindu Kithsiri Mevan Dodantenna, popularly known as Thumindu Dodantenna (තුමිඳු දොඩන්තැන්න) is an actor in Sri Lankan cinema, theater and television.
 He is also a lecturer and screenwriter by profession.
 He earned an M.A. in Drama and Theater from the University of Kelaniya, and currently lectures in the Department of Performing Arts at Sripalee Campus in Horana.
 Critics consider him one of the five actors who have dominated the Sri Lankan stage.

 Filmography

 Dodantenna started his film career with Sankara in 2007, directed by Prasanna Jayakody.
 In the upcoming film "Nidahase Piya DS" he plays the lead role of young DS Senanayake.